neowolfwitch/fpp_scripts/2022/Web Monitor Scripts/readme.md

  * Wait 15 seconds to give them a chance to shut down.
  * Send a Power-Off command to our power managment system, turning off the show's power.

-The script files are well-documented and should be easy enough to figure out.
+The script files are fairly well-documented and should be easy enough to figure out.
 These are being made availalbe as-is with no warranty or support.